 Island Music and Hula

-At the Waikiki Beach Walk at about sunset, you can watch a one-hour hula show.
-While you are at the shopping center, stop into the Waikiki Christmas Store for a special ornament or decoration to take home.
+While you're at the shopping center, also stop into the Waikiki Christmas Store for a special ornament or decoration to take home as a souvenir.

 11 of 13